adaltas/node-csv/src/index.coffee.md

             areNextCharsRowDelimiters = @options.rowDelimiter and @options.rowDelimiter.some((rd) -> chars.substr(i+1, rd.length) is rd)
             areNextCharsDelimiter = chars.substr(i+1, @options.delimiter.length) is @options.delimiter
             isNextCharAComment = @_.nextChar is @options.comment
-            if @_.nextChar and not areNextCharsRowDelimiters and not areNextCharsDelimiter and not isNextCharAComment if @options.relax
+            if @_.nextChar? and not areNextCharsRowDelimiters and not areNextCharsDelimiter and not isNextCharAComment if @options.relax
                 @_.quoting = false
                 @_.field = "#{@options.quote}#{@_.field}" if @_.field